apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 api_reference: true
 ---

+This API reference documents built-in plugins that add a landing page to Apollo Server's base URL, enabling visitors to interact with the server from their browser.

+This includes plugins for:

+* The default landing page for [non-production environments](#default-non-production-landing-page) (`ApolloServerPluginLandingPageLocalDefault`)
-## The landing page plugins
+* The default landing page for [production](#default-production-landing-page) (`ApolloServerPluginLandingPageProductionDefault`)

-This API reference documents the `ApolloServerPluginLandingPageLocalDefault`, `ApolloServerPluginLandingPageProductionDefault`, and `ApolloServerPluginLandingPageGraphQLPlayground` plugins.
+* Using [GraphQL Playground](#graphql-playground-landing-page) as a landing page (`ApolloServerPluginLandingPageGraphQLPlayground`)

-These plugins add a landing page to your GraphQL server, making it easy for visitors to interact with your graph from a web browser.
-They work by implementing the [`renderLandingPage`](../../integrations/plugins-event-reference/#renderlandingpage) plugin event, which serves an HTML page whenever a browser includes an `accept: text/html` header.
+These plugins work by implementing the [`renderLandingPage`](../../integrations/plugins-event-reference/#renderlandingpage) plugin event, which serves an HTML page whenever a browser includes an `accept: text/html` header.
+In addition to these, [custom plugins](../../integrations/plugins/) can also render a [custom landing page](FIXME).

+## Default behavior

+If you don't manually install any plugin that implements `renderLandingPage`, Apollo Server does the following by default:

+* In non-production environments (`NODE_ENV` is not `production`), Apollo Server installs `ApolloServerPluginLandingPageLocalDefault`.
+* In production environments (`NODE_ENV` _is_ `production`), Apollo Server installs `ApolloServerPluginLandingPageProductionDefault`.

-Apollo Server installs the `ApolloServerPluginLandingPageLocalDefault` default in all servers unless the `NODE_ENV` environment variable is set to `production`, in which case it installs the `ApolloServerPluginLandingPageProductionDefault` plugin.
-You typically do not have to install these plugins yourself; you only need to do so if you want to provide non-default configuration.
+In either case, Apollo Server provides no configuration options to the plugin.
+You only need to install one of these plugins manually if you want to override its default configuration.

+### Configuring default landing pages

-If you want to configure the default plugins while still using based on the same `NODE_ENV` logic, import them from the `apollo-server-core` package and pass them to your `ApolloServer` in the `plugins` array:
+To configure these default plugins while still using same `NODE_ENV`-based logic, import them from the `apollo-server-core` package and pass them to your `ApolloServer` in the `plugins` array:

 ```js
 import { ApolloServer } from "apollo-server";